Policy & Strategy

 - ✓Section 504 equipment deadline = July 8, 2026 — accessible exam tables, scales, mammography.
 This is the equipment track, separate from the web/mobile WCAG deadline (May 11, 2027) (HHS OCR).

 **What to do now:** Build your own version of the Santa Cruz number.
-Translate the rate change into a per-site annual revenue figure so leadership can plan, not react.
+Translate the possible rate change into a per-site annual revenue figure so leadership can plan, not react.

 SB 525: The Healthcare Minimum Wage Steps Up to $22/hr